What are cloth menstrual pads?

 Everyone's cycle is different.
 To determine how many cloth pads you need, consider the factors below:

 - How often will you be able to wash the pad?.
-If you are able to wash your pads about every second day, you can cut down greatly on the amount of pads you'll need.
+If you can wash your pads about every second day, you can cut down greatly on the number of pads you'll need.

 - What size of pads do you normally use?
 If you use liners, day pads and night pads on different days, you may want to get a good combination of sizes for your cloth pads.